mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Scout 8+ Corsair 12+ E Frontier 0 None None Corsair 10+ X No Starport 0 None None Corsair 10+

+#### Quality
-Quality: This determines both the condition of the port itself and the level of competence of the staff.
+This determines both the condition of the port itself and the level of competence of the staff.
 Quality may vary – it is possible to find a Class D port run by expert engineers or a Class A that has succumbed to decay.
 Some worlds have entirely inappropriate starports; a world that was once a center of commerce but has now been bypassed by new trade routes, might have a cavernous port capable of handling thousands of freighters now almost abandoned.

 A frontier installation is just a bare spot of bedrock, marked with a beacon, and is a starport in the most technical sense only.

+#### Berthing Cost
-Berthing Cost: This is the price paid by any ship that wants to land or dock at the starport and is due weekly.
+This is the price paid by any ship that wants to land or dock at the starport and is due weekly.
 Prices can vary wildly between starports but tend to remain stable at each (roll once for each starport and record it for future reference).

+#### Fuel
-Fuel: This refers to the fuel available for purchase – either refined or unrefined.
+This refers to the fuel available for purchase – either refined or unrefined.
 Refined fuel costs Cr500 per ton; unrefined fuel costs Cr100 per ton but is risky to use when jumping.
 Bases have their own fuel-refining ability – see Bases on page 259.

+#### Facilities
-Facilities: These are the starport's repair and construction ability.
+These are the starport's repair and construction ability.
 A shipyard allows for the construction of new vessels.
 A shipyard capable of building all types of ships can construct small craft (less than 100 tons), spacecraft (100 to 5,000 tons) and capital ships (more than 5,000 tons).
 However only a Class A starport can construct jump-capable spacecraft.

 Repair facilities allow a damaged ship to be repaired and have plenty of spare parts for most common systems.